 I definitely think it would be cool at some point in my career to step foot inside a WWE ring, and I could say I wrestled for the company that helped shape my love for this business.
 If it happens it happens but it won’t be the end of the world if it doesn’t happen.

-Ring of Honor are coming to the UK on the following dates and you can buy tickets at RoHWrestling.com/live/upcoming-events-list
+Ring of Honor is coming to the UK on the following dates and you can buy tickets at RoHWrestling.com/live/upcoming-events-list

 - Friday 18th August, York Hall London